Tong Keat has an M.A. in Violin Performance from MTSU in Tennessee. He is the founder of Just Violin, a free resources site for violinists.

-A good bow hold is the pre-requisite to beautiful tone.
-Each finger in the right hand has its functions and it is important that each finger is placed correctly on the bow stick.
-Subtle finger motions are required when playing the violin and therefore, the fingers have to stay curved and relaxed.
+A good bow hold is a prerequisite to a beautiful tone.
+Each finger in the right hand has its functions, and each finger must be placed correctly on the bow stick.
+Subtle finger motions are required when playing the violin, and therefore, the fingers have to stay curved and relaxed.

-One of the most common problems found in student’s bow hold is the hyper-extended thumb and/or fourth-finger (pinky).
-Hyper-extended finger stiffen the entire bow hand because the joints of the finger have been locked into a fixed position.
-Students who have not be able to maintain a flexible bow hold will find it difficult to play with the lower part of the bow.
-The thumb plays a crucial role in allowing the other fingers to move flexibly while the fourth-finger is needed to balance out the weight of the bow when playing near the frog.
+One of the most common problems found in students’ bow hold is the over-extended thumb and fourth finger (pinky).
+Over-extended fingers stiffen the entire bow hand because the joints have been locked into a fixed position.
+Students who have not been able to maintain a flexible bow hold will find it challenging to play with the lower part of the bow.
+The thumb plays a crucial role in allowing the other fingers to move flexibly, while the fourth finger is needed to balance out the weight of the bow when playing near the frog.

-There are different ways of holding the bow taught by different schools of violin playing.
+There are different ways of holding the bow taught by various schools of violin playing.
 According to the famous Hungarian pedagogue Carl Flesch, there are the German, Russian, and Franco-Belgian bow hold.
-While Flesch favored the Russian bow hold—the contact point of the first-finger (index) closer to the base joint, most violinists that I have encountered play with the Franco-Belgian bow hold, at least in the part of the world where I learn and teach.
+While Flesch favored the Russian bow hold—the contact point of the first finger (index) closer to the base joint, many violinists that I have encountered play with the Franco-Belgian bow hold.

 Keeping the bow parallel to the bridge is a complicated task.
-It helps to set the strings into uninterrupted vibrations in order to get an even tone.
-Often time, the tone quality suffers when the bow missed the perfect angle with the string.
+It helps to set the strings into uninterrupted vibrations to get an even tone.
+Often time, the tone quality suffers when the bow misses the perfect angle with the strings.

-In the Principles of Violin Playing and Teaching, Ivan Galamian said that “all natural motions of the hand, arm and fingers are circular in character.
-Therefore, a straight line motion is formed only through a combination of movements which are naturally circular.”
-In other words, drawing a straight bow requires a sequence of movements, in which every single movement has to be well-proportioned.
+In the Principles of Violin Playing and Teaching, Ivan Galamian said that “all motions of the hand, arm, and fingers are circular in nature.
+Therefore, a straight line motion is formed only through a combination of naturally circular movements.”
+In other words, drawing a straight bow requires a sequence of movements, in which every single move has to be well-proportioned.

 Beginners often start learning to play using the middle part of the bow, where a simple forearm movement, similar to opening and closing the elbow, will keep the bow parallel.
-This is the same bow stroke used in playing a rapid passage of even notes.
+It is the same bow stroke used in playing a rapid passage of even notes.
 Playing the bow towards the tip and the frog requires more attention as it involves the upper arm motion from the shoulder joint.
-As the bow reaches the tip and the frog, some wrist and fingers movements are required to keep the bow in good angle and also to facilitate a smooth bow change into the opposite direction.
+As the bow reaches the tip and the frog, some wrist and finger movements are required to keep the bow in the proper angle and also to facilitate a smooth bow change into the opposite direction.

-To play with beautiful tone, we need to be awared of the difference in weight at different parts of the bow.
-Playing with the same pressure throughout the bow will result in an uneven tone, due to the uneven weight distribution across the bow.
+To play with beautiful tone, we need to be aware of the difference in weight at different parts of the bow.
+Playing with the same pressure throughout the bow will result in an uneven tone due to the uneven weight distribution across the bow.
 Therefore, to maintain an even tone, we have to learn to counter the natural tendency of the bow.